 🔼Etymology of the name Nod

-The name Nod comes from the verb נוד (nud) denoting a going back and forth:
+The name Nod comes from the verb נוד (nud), denoting an unsteadily going back and forth:

-When God pronounces the curse on Cain He uses a derivative of the verb nud: "You shall be a vagabond and a fugitive (נד) (Genesis 4:12).
+When God pronounces the curse on Cain he uses a derivative of the verb nud: "You shall be a vagabond and a fugitive (נד)" (Genesis 4:12).
 In our day and age there may be a romantic notion to vagrancy, but in the Biblical arena this is very awful.
 Restlessness occurs due to separation from God; Cain 'went out from the presence of the Lord' (Genesis 4:16).
-When Jesus says, "I will give you rest," (Matthew 11:28) He is not only promising the mother of all Saturdays, He is offering us a place in the presence of God, to make us 'stand in the presence of His glory blameless with great joy' (Jude 1:24).
+When Jesus says, "I will give you rest," (Matthew 11:28) he not only promises the mother of all Saturdays, he offers us a place in the presence of God, to make us 'stand in the presence of his glory blameless with great joy' (Jude 1:24).